HP-Gong/hp-barcode-lettersize/README.txt

 Q. How many bar appears on the each sheets?
 A. The Barcode Letter-Size plugin can display 48 barcodes per print page.

+Q. What will it appear when scan on the barcode(s)?
+A. When you scan the barcode(s) on all 3 options, the SKU will appear only.

 Q. What kind of labels are used for the Barcode Letter-Size plugin?
 A. You have to used a Full-Sheet Labels / Full Page Labels.